lucasFelixSilveira/render-3d-terminal/README.md

 Run the `cube.go` file to see the cube being rendered in your terminal.

 # Pentagon.zig
-Run the `pentagon.go` file to see the cube being rendered in your terminal.
+Run the `pentagon.zig` file to see the cube being rendered in your terminal.